odoo/documentation/content/applications/sales/point_of_sale/payment_methods/terminals/ingenico.rst

 #.
 Go to :menuselection:`Kassa menu --> Settings Menu` and enter the settings password.
 #.
 Select :guilabel:`Change Connection` and press :guilabel:`OK` on the next screen.
 #.
 Select :guilabel:`TCP/IP` and :guilabel:`IP-address`.
 #.
-On the next screen, enter the IP address of your IoT Box.
+On the next screen, enter the IP address of your IoT system.
 #.
 Enter `9000` as port number and press :guilabel:`OK` on the next screen.

-At this point, the terminal restarts and should be displayed in your IoT Box form in Odoo.
+At this point, the terminal restarts and should be displayed on the IoT system's form in Odoo.

 .. image:: ingenico/payment_terminal_02.png
    :align: center